 Accompanying the manta rays in their graceful swim is an incredible experience.
 They seem to “fly” majestically flapping their wings in the crystal waters of the Pacific.
 Some of them perform underwater “loopings”, by filtering the water with their gill slits in order to extract the plankton and other microscopic animals they feed on.
 Most of the manta rays do not seem to be bothered by the presence of snorkelers and can be easily approached.

 Manta Ray Passage is one of the best spots in Fiji for swimming with the manta rays.
 Nevertheless, they are wild animals and there might be cases when no manta ray visits the passage for days, even in high season.
-Some trip organisers propose a second outing to the spot, free of charge, if no manta ray could be seen during the first visit.
+Some trip organizers propose a second outing to the spot, free of charge if no manta rays could be seen during the first visit.